gr3ym4tt3r/project/Automated-Debugging/README.md

 2. If it doesn't find it, it will start it
 3. It will search again and get the PID
 4. After finding, it will attach itself to the process
+5. Attaches, but still learning how to run it or whatever